Inclusion Setting Support Officer (ISSO)

 - SO23 8UG

-The Area Inclusion coordinator service supports early years educational and childcare settings to be inclusive and provide a holistic approach to supporting children aged 0-5 with their early years education.
+The Inclusion setting Support Officer (ISSO) service supports early years educational and childcare settings to be inclusive and provide a holistic approach to supporting children aged 0-5 with their early years education.

 - Contact Name